EvilBorsch/vktinder/README.md

 # VK Tinder Clone - Flutter App

 A Flutter application demonstrating a Tinder-like interface for discovering VK (Vkontakte) users based on shared groups and user-defined filters.
-It utilizes the VK API, manages state with GetX, and persists data locally using GetStorage.
+It utilizes the VK API, manages state with GetX, and persists data locally using GetStorage and Hive database.

 (!)
 App does not utilises any backend, all data stored locally  (!)